 - Sign up for our weekly email listserv by sending an email to firstname.lastname@example.org

 - Tell us about your needs via this intake survey

 - Attend a small group session to learn how to get the most of Careers Beyond Academia

 We are here to facilitate professional development for Cornell pre- or postdoctoral scholars in any discipline, and link you with the resources and experiences for your career aspirations beyond academia.
 As a participant you will get priority access to special events, be on a short list for select opportunities based on your career interests, be able to request funds to gain additional experience in your pathway, and receive regular emails with information about events and opportunities.
 Do remember your first priority is your adequate academic progress toward your Ph.D. or to fulfill your postdoctoral research aims, and participation in our activities is not intended to distract you from this successful outcome.

 We want to empower you to be engaged with your career success and can help brainstorm ways to get you to where you want to be.
 We welcome participants in any stage of their career exploration process, from the initial information-gathering stages to verifying a potential career path.
 We support whatever path you take; our goal is to help you successfully find that path with the most efficient use of your time.

 All surveys, meetings, and discussions with our staff are confidential.
 Our goal is to help you explore career pathways and make informed strategic choices for your next steps.
-Information gathered is used to steer us on programming and prioritize application of our services.
-De-identified answers collected may be used as aggregate data for statistical summaries and used for reporting purposes.
+Information gathered is used to steer our programming and prioritize application of our services.
+De-identified answers collected may be used as aggregate data for statistical summaries and for reporting purposes.